______________________________ Curriculum

 Curriculum Intent

-Thus a curriculum which aims to provide a developmentally sequenced framework that ensures quality first education for all our pupils, with a specific focus on promoting spontaneous communication and emotional regulation in everyday activities and across different settings such as school, home and community.
-Our curriculum is above all the reflection of our school vision which fosters the belief that learning should enable all pupils to thrive and develop with the ambition to lead a fulfilled, happy, rewarding and as far as possible independent life, integrated into the society they choose to leave in.
+Our curriculum is above all the reflection of our school vision which is to cultivate a safe and inclusive community where every individual feels empowered, valued and respected.
+We foster the belief that learning should enable all pupils to thrive and develop with the ambition to lead a fulfilled, happy, and rewarding and as far as possible independent life, integrated into the society they choose to live in.
 This is our commitment to all our pupils regardless of gender, needs, ability, ethnicity, religion or culture.

 Curriculum Implementation

 It is not the responsibility of the child to change to meet the demands of the curriculum; it is the responsibility of those writing the curriculum to ensure that it is flexible enough and adaptable enough to meet the needs of each child, which we do through careful consideration of each pupil’s learning styles and needs leading to distinct pathways which strive to be responsive to each learner, build on individual strengths and interests and enable every pupil to shine.
-Through a mix of behavioural, developmental and educational approaches, with the goal of enhancing cognitive, communication and social skills whilst minimising behaviours that challenge, we offer all our pupils a unique and well-structured curriculum that is broad and balanced and designed to give them the knowledge, skills and cultural capital they individually need to succeed in life; meet all their needs; and address potential social disadvantages.

-Our curriculum model is delivered into three broad pathways: pre-formal – Seeds & Roots; semi-formal – Branch ; formal – Leaf.
-This allows us to offer a means of making subtle distinctions between not only groups of learners but also the degree of curriculum formalisation they will experience in either building the prerequisites for, or working within, a more ‘conventional’ National Curriculum type approach.
 Our curriculum allows pupils to reinforce continuously prior learning and it increases in cognitive complexity, widening out as pupils move through the pathways, revisiting concepts in greater depth.
 These pathways are not defined by age, but by need and achievement.
-Pupils are identified on entry or baselined at the beginning of each year through their Individualised Development Profile as to which curriculum pathway is better suited to meet their needs and thereafter they are able to move flexibly between pathways at any point during their school career.
+Pupils are identified on entry or baselined at the beginning of each year through their Individualised Development Profile as to which curriculum pathway is better suited to meet their needs and thereafter, they are able to move flexibly between pathways at any point during their school career.
 Some pupils may even be able to access a more ‘fluid’ curriculum, meaning that they may benefit from aspects of two from the three possible pathways, all based on individual needs which are reviewed regularly.

-achievement to be maximised;
+• achievement to be maximised;

-each pupil to have a personalised curriculum appropriate to their needs;
+• each pupil to have a personalised curriculum appropriate to their needs;

-teachers to deliver lessons at an appropriate pace;
+• teachers to deliver lessons at an appropriate pace;

-expectations and targets to be set and reinforced;
+• expectations and targets to be set and reinforced;

-pupils to be challenged and supported at the right level;
+• pupils to be challenged and supported at the right level

-a positive learning environment to be nurtured and maintained;
+• a positive learning environment to be nurtured and maintained;

-pupils to develop confidence and self-esteem through appropriately differentiated pastoral programmes.
+• pupils to develop confidence and self-esteem through appropriately differentiated pastoral programmes.

 This also means that our curriculum allows both lateral and linear progress to be made by our pupils.
 For our lateral learners, our curriculum recognises the need of these pupils to learn through repetition which will improve the depth of their understanding.
 It is widely recognised that this cohort of learners have greater difficulty retaining key skills and need continued opportunities to practise these, so that they are able to transfer these skills and use them in a range of different situations.